 By default, everybody in the organization can create a team.
-It can result in an unnecessary creation of teams and stuffing up the storage.
-The good news is you can restrict team-creating permission to a set of users, but doing so requires a bit of handwork.
-First you need to create a separate security group with the people who you want to create teams, and then run a bit of PowerShell commands.
+It can result in an unnecessary creation of teams and stuffing up storage space.
+The good news is you can restrict team-creating permission to a set of users, but doing so requires a bit of handiwork.
+First, you need to create a separate security group with the people who you want to create teams, and then run a bit of PowerShell commands.

 4. Lack of notifications

 Should you try to make a new team with a name that already exists, you won’t get any heads up on it, so you can end up with the two or more identically named teams.
 Not only does this create confusion, but it also unnecessarily consumes your resources.